joyeecheung/module-register-ponyfill/README.md

 ## Unsupported features

 - **Cross-hook loading effects**: Earlier `register()` calls do not affect the loading of later hook modules in the worker.
 In native Node.js, previously registered async hooks can affect how subsequent hook modules are loaded (e.g., a TypeScript hook enabling loading of a `.ts` hook module).
 This requires special handling internally in Node.js that is on the way of removal as it's very race-prone.
-This user-land ponyfill does not provide it - for something like this to work, it's recommended to just migrate to use the `module.registerHooks()` API.
+This user-land ponyfill does not provide this behavior.
+If the loading of an asynchronous hook module needs to be customized, it's recommended to migrate to `module.registerHooks()` instead.

 - **`globalPreload`**: The deprecated `globalPreload` hook export is not recognized.
 Use `initialize` instead.

+- **Never-settling hooks**: when a hook returns a promise that never settles, in the native `module.register()` implementation, the process exits with code 13 or throws an `ERR_ASYNC_LOADER_REQUEST_NEVER_SETTLED` error.
+This ponyfill throws a timeout error after 60 seconds instead (configurable via `MODULE_REGISTER_TIMEOUT_MS`).

 ## Bonus features